h2oai/sparkling-water/doc/src/site/sphinx/ml/binary_model.rst

 Utilization of Binary Model in H2O-3 API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A binary model trained via SW API could be in H2O-3 API (for scoring for instance):
+The following scoring example demonstrates how a binary model trained with the SW API can be utilized with the H2O-3 API:

 .. content-tabs::